 - An optional but commonly used

-targetattribute to define where the link should be opened when clicks.
+targetattribute to define where the link should be opened when clicked.
 Typically you’ll use

 target="_blank"to open up a link in a new browser tab.